Did Car Accidents Decrease During The COVID-19 Pandemic?

 One report indicated that a total of 58 days had passed since the city was home to a pedestrian death by a car accident, the longest amount of time that had happened in New York City since 1983.
 In areas such as Nevada and Rhode Island, on the other hand, accidents with pedestrians increased.

-Car Accident Concerns as America Heads Back to Work
+Car Accident Concerns As America Heads Back To Work

-When Americans began heading back to work, the risk of car accidents increased from pandemic levels where there were fewer car crashes.
+When Americans began heading back to work, the risk of car accidents increased from pandemic levels, where there were fewer car crashes.
 Not only did the risk increase for general drivers on the roads, but also for employers worried about their employees returning to work to drive.

 The National Safety Council implemented guidelines for employers to provide employees as they returned to work, under the premise that car accidents are a leading cause of workplace deaths.
 The NSC says that with the pandemic, greater problems on the roads include more distracted driving, more fatigue, and changes to life schedules that could increase difficulties on the roads.

-• More training for driving in a pandemic world
+• More training for driving in a pandemic world.

-• More communication to employees on unsafe conditions
+• More communication to employees on unsafe conditions.

-• Safer driving policies for all employees
+• Safer driving policies for all employees.

 In a pandemic world, communication and improved protocols are the recommendations for reducing car crashes to and from work and while at work.

-Contact a California Car Accident Attorney Today
+Contact A California Car Accident Attorney Today

 In 2021, the world is still changing and struggling with the changes that the pandemic has brought.
-Unfortunately, one of those changes is a change to trends with car crashes, hand an increase in both speeding and fatalities from car accidents across the country.
+Unfortunately, one of those changes is a change to trends with car crashes, and an increase in both speeding and fatalities from car accidents across the country.

 Arash Law Practice Area Border/Divider

-We’ll tell you if you have a case or not within five minutes, call (888) 488-1391
+We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 DISCLAIMER: Information provided on this blog is not formal legal advice.
 It is generic legal information.
 Under no circumstances should the information on this page be relied upon when deciding the proper course of a legal action.
 Always obtain a free and confidential case evaluation from a reputable attorney near you if you think you might have a personal injury lawsuit.